ChristianHolm1/unders-gelsesmetode_projekt/README.md

 ## 📦 Cloning the Project

-To get started, you'll need to download this project to your computer.
+To get started, you will need to download this project to your computer.

 ### Option 1: Using Git (recommended)